There are two Women’s Legal Landmarks collections.

-The landmarks will be included in the Women’s Legal Landmarks: Celebrating 100 Years of Women and Law in the UK and Ireland collection, edited by Erika Rackley and Rosemary Auchmuty and due to be published by Hart Publishing in June 2018.
+The first collection, Women’s Legal Landmarks: Celebrating 100 Years of Women and Law in the UK and Ireland, edited by Erika Rackley and Rosemary Auchmuty was published by Bloomsbury in2018.

 2019 marks the centenary of women’s admission into the legal profession in the UK and Ireland.
 Coming only a year after the Representation of the People Act 1918 gave (some) women the parliamentary vote, the Sex Disqualification (Removal) Act 1919 encouraged feminists and others to look forward to a new era in which women’s voices would be heard in law, women’s concerns addressed, and women’s injustices and inequalities righted.
 The centenary in 2019 offers an opportunity to mark and assess women’s progress toward these hopes.